ctsin/awesome/README.md

 - [AutoRegex](https://www.autoregex.xyz/) - Effortless conversions from English Regex
 - [html-to-image](https://github.com/bubkoo/html-to-image) - Generates an image from a DOM node using HTML5 canvas and SVG.
 - [OverlayScrollbars](https://kingsora.github.io/OverlayScrollbars/) A javascript scrollbar plugin that hides native scrollbars
+- [tremor](https://www.tremor.so/) - The React library to build dashboards fast

 # 📺 Multimedia